 Saunas are great for your skin.
-Sweat droplets push their way through your pores and perform a deep clean.
+Sweat droplets perform a skin deep-clean as they push their way through your pores to the skin surface.
 Grime and debris are moved to the surface of the skin where they can be washed away.

 You can speed up your workout recovery by ending your routine with a sauna session.
 Increased cardio activity gets increased levels of oxygen and nutrients to the tired muscles that need it to recover.

 Saunas are a great way to detoxify your system.
-The intense sweat you experience in a sauna opens your pores, removes grime and debris, and helps flush toxins from the body.
+The intense sweat you experience in a sauna opens your pores, removes grime and debris, and flushes toxins from the body.

 SAUNA FOR HAIR CONCLUSION